Baonks81/baonks81.github.io/_posts/2023-04-30-They-did-it.md

 category: linuxmobile
 ---

-After Google, Apple and smartphone companies successfully built location-based advertising using A-GPS.
+After Google, Apple and smartphone companies successfully built geo location-based advertising using A-GPS.
 Currently, more devices using Qualcomm technology have been detected that send location (GPS) and HTTP information to the [https://izatcloud.net] service page of Qualcomm SDM630 to get user information, and not always encrypted.
 The purpose of optimizing the profit margin limit.

 {% include image.html
             img="images/They-did-it.jpg"